openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Client metadata values are defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic RP Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].

 Client Metadata parameters MUST NOT include `redirect_uris` to prevent attackers from inserting malicious Redirection URI.
-If `client_metadata` parameter includes `redirect_uris`, Self-Issued OP MUST ignore it and only use `redirect_uri` directly supplied in the Self-Issued OP request.
+If `client_metadata` parameter includes `redirect_uris`, Self-Issued OP MUST ignore it and only use `redirect_uri` directly supplied in the Self-Issued Request.

 Metadata parameters should preferably be sent by reference as a URI using `client_metadata_uri` parameter, but when RP cannot host a webserver, metadata parameters should be sent by value using `client_metadata` parameter.